-The Farm Labor Equality Act introduces significant amendments to New Jersey's labor laws, particularly concerning the employment of minors in agriculture.
-It prohibits the employment of minors under 12 years of age until December 31, 2024, after which the minimum age will rise to 14.
-The act also enforces existing labor hour regulations for minors under 18, allowing a maximum of 10 hours of work per day until January 1, 2025, when they will be subject to the same hour limits as other minors.
-Additionally, the bill establishes a training wage for new agricultural employees and delays the application of overtime pay for farm laborers until January 1, 2025.
+The Farm Labor Equality Act introduces significant amendments to New Jersey's labor laws, particularly concerning the employment of minors in agriculture and the rights of farmworkers.
+The bill prohibits the employment of minors under 12 years of age in agricultural work until December 31, 2024, after which the minimum age will rise to 14.
+It also establishes that minors under 18 will be subject to existing regulations regarding working hours and conditions, while allowing 17-year-olds who have graduated from vocational school to work in their field of study under specific conditions.
+Additionally, the bill modifies wage regulations, stating that overtime pay will not apply to farm laborers until January 1, 2025, and outlines a gradual increase in the minimum wage for farm workers to align with the state minimum wage.

 Statutes affected: